On iterates of rational functions with maximal number of critical values: 4 Semiconjugate rational functions and invariant curves

 We start by proving the following lemma.

 \bl \l{lats} Let $F$ be a simple rational function of degree $m\geq 4$.
 Then $F$ is not a generalized Latt\`es map. \el \pr If $F$ is a simple rational function of degree $m\geq 4$, then the preimage of any $k$ distinct points of $\C\P^1$ under $F$ contains at least $k(m-2)\geq 2k$ distinct points $z$ such that $\deg_zF=1$.
-In turn, this implies that if the equality
+Thus, if the equality